fl4p/batmon-ha/doc/Groups.md

 # Groups

-With groups, you can merge readings and switches of multiple BMS.
+With battery groups, you can tell batmon that multiple BMSs are connected together.
+Batmon will merge readings and switches of the BMSs.

 To create a group, add another device entry in the options.